Differentiated instruction examples to maximize student learning

 Nearpod’s quality lesson library has thousands of premade standards-aligned lessons, videos, and activities made by content experts and trusted educational publishers.

 Lessons you download, create, or edit from Nearpod are immediately saved to your account for future use for years to come.
-You can organize folders of lessons based on small groups, skills, subjects, etc.
+You can organize folders of lessons based on small groups, skill levels, subjects, etc.

 Here are three simple steps to keep your lessons organized by folder: